Jordi Amat (footballer)

-He spent the better part of his career with Espanyol and Swansea City, also representing Rayo Vallecano (two spells) and Betis in La Liga.
+He spent the majority of his career with Espanyol and Swansea City, also representing Rayo Vallecano (two spells) and Betis in La Liga as well as Belgian Pro League club Eupen, before joining Johor Darul Ta'zim in June 2022.

-Amat played for Spain at youth level and Indonesia as a senior, making his debut for the latter in 2022.
+Born in Spain, Amat played for that country at youth level and Indonesia as a senior, making his debut for the latter in 2022.
+He was a member of the squad that appeared at the 2023 AFC Asian Cup.

 Club career

 Espanyol

-Born in Canet de Mar, Barcelona, Catalonia, Amat joined Espanyol's youth system at the age of only seven.
+Born in Canet de Mar, Barcelona, Catalonia, Amat joined Espanyol's youth system at the age of 7.
 He began appearing as a senior with the B team, in the Segunda División B.

-On 24 January 2010, two months shy of his 18th birthday, Amat played his first La Liga match with the club, coming on as a late substitute in a 1–1 home draw against RCD Mallorca.
+On 24 January 2010, two months shy of his 18th birthday, Amat played his first La Liga match with the club, coming on as a late substitute in a 1–1 home draw against Mallorca.
 He finished his first full season with 26 appearances (28 in all competitions), helping the Pericos to a final eighth position.

 Amat was loaned to fellow top-tier Rayo Vallecano for 2012–13, being first choice during the campaign.
 He scored his first goal for the Madrid outskirts side on 24 February 2013, netting from 50 metres in an eventual 1–2 home loss to Real Valladolid and also putting one in his own net in the same match.

 Swansea City

 On 27 June 2013, Premier League club Swansea City announced Amat had been signed for a transfer fee of £2.5 million on a four-year deal; it was subject to international clearance and a medical.
-He made his official debut on 1 August, playing the full 90 minutes in a 4–0 home victory over Malmö FF in the first leg of the third qualifying round of the UEFA Europa League.
+He made his official debut on 1 August, playing the full 90 minutes in a 4–0 home victory over Malmö in the first leg of the third qualifying round of the UEFA Europa League.

 Amat agreed to a one-year contract extension on 11 March 2015, keeping him at the Liberty Stadium until 2018.
 On 7 July 2017, he was loaned to Real Betis for one season.

-Return to Rayo
+Return to Rayo Vallecano

 On 9 August 2018, Amat returned to both Rayo Vallecano and the Spanish top flight, signing for an undisclosed fee.
-He played his first match in his second spell ten days later, featuring the entire 1–4 home defeat against Sevilla FC.
+He played his first match in his second spell ten days later, featuring the entire 1–4 home defeat against Sevilla.

-On 1 August 2019, after Rayo's relegation, Amat joined K.A.S.
-Eupen of the Belgian First Division A on a one-year loan, with an obligation to buy at the end of the season.
+On 1 August 2019, after Rayo's relegation, Amat joined Eupen of the Belgian Pro League on a one-year loan, with an obligation to buy at the end of the season.